bchandrika-tm/Airflo_Repo/README.md

 ## 1.4.
 Create Airflow DAG and Tasks:

-This is the python script for DAG and Tasks.
+gmail_dag.py is the python script for DAG and Tasks.
 There are few tasks in this DAG.

 This script retrieves data from Jira using the connection established in Airflow.